 All three employee advocacy 2.0 vendors offer advanced onboarding and strategic customer support.
 Let's see how customers rate those initiatives.
-Smarp is leading again, with an impressive 9.3 for quality of support and 9.2 for ease of doing business with.
-Sociabble is not far behind — 9.2 and 9.1 points, respectively.
-Dynamic Signal comes in third with 7.8 for quality of support and 7.9 for ease of doing business with.
+Haiilo Share shows an impressive score of 9.3 for quality of support and 9.2 for ease of doing business with.
+Sociabble — 9.4 and 9.3 points, respectively.
+FirstUp comes in third with 8.6 for quality of support and 9.0 for ease of doing business with.

-Smarp is committed to your success from day one.
-As a Smarp customer, you will work with your own dedicated Customer Success Manager looking after your program.
+Haiilo is committed to your success from day one.
+As a Haiilo customer, you will work with your own dedicated Customer Success Manager looking after your program.
 You are not alone on this mission.
-From scoping and launch to constant reviews and growth, Smarp customer success team will be there for you.
+From scoping and launch to constant reviews and growth, Haiilo customer success team will be there for you.